 Return by river and road to Guapiles where you collect your 4x4 vehicle.
-You will have the opportunity to go through your intended route with the rep before setting off independently to the rainforests of Sarapiqui, one of the foremost areas for biological and conservation research in the country.
+You will have the opportunity to go through your intended route with the rep before setting off independently to the Bajos del Toro cloudforest, a peaceful Garden of Eden, with tumbling mountain streams and secluded forest trails.

-Today is free to explore the fascinating flora and fauna of the cloudforest.
+Today is free to explore the fascinating flora and fauna of the cloudforest ecosyste .
 Your lodge has a system of seven well-maintained forest trails of varying length and strenuousness.
 The owners are on hand to suggest routes that would be most suitable for you.
-The cloudforest canopy is extremely rich with humming birds, colourful butterflies, exotic frogs and orchids.
+The cloudforest is extremely rich with hummingbirds, colourful butterflies, exotic frogs and orchids.

 Drive down to the beach near Ostional, one of the least developed stretches of the Pacific coast, taking a detour to Rincon de la Vieja if you like.
 For the next four nights you stay in a lovely small hotel set high on a hill above a wonderfully undeveloped stretch of the coast.
 You can hear the waves crashing on Ostional beach below.